nutthanonn/JSAnalyzer/README.md

 Jenish Sojitra (https://x.com/_jensec)

-Created with ❤️ for the  community.
+Created with ❤️ for the InfoSec and Tech community.